Responsive Web Dedign(二)

 Using the above selector, add a

-element, causing the second one to shift to the next line.
-One way to fix this is to make eachp
+pelements asinline-blockand placing them on separate lines in the code creates an extra space to the right of the firstpelement, causing the second one to shift to the next line.
+One way to fix this is to make eachpelement’s width a little less than50%.Change the

 You could keep trying various percentages for the widths.
 Instead, use the back space key on your keyboard to move the